top of page

 LATEST NEWS

-Westport Public Schools Receives Best Community for Music Education Recognition, AGAIN!
+National Best Community for Music Education Recognition for 2025!

-The Westport Public Schools has been honored with the Best Communities for Music Education designation from the NAMM Foundation for the 10th year in a row.
-Recognized for its outstanding commitment to music education, Westport joins 623 districts across the country in receiving this prestigious award for 2023.
+The Westport Public Schools has once again been honored with the Best Communities for Music Education designation from the NAMM Foundation for the 12th year in a row.
+Recognized for its outstanding commitment to music education, Westport joins 623 districts across the country in receiving this prestigious award for 2025.

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 Districts that have been recognized by the NAMM Foundation are often held up as models for other educators looking to elevate their own music education programs.